vblanco20-1/vulkan-guide/docs/chapter-2/passing_data.md

 The names of the variables do not need to match.
 On the vertex shader we are calling it `outColor`, but on the fragment shader we are calling it `inColor`.
 What does need to match, is the Location decorator and the type of the variable.
 In this case, its a location 0 vec3 variable, so things match.

-We can output most default types from the vertex shader into the fragment shader, but be careful with it, as the more data you need to pass beetween stages, the more overhead you will have.
+We can output most default types from the vertex shader into the fragment shader, but be careful with it, as the more data you need to pass between stages, the more overhead you will have.
 Old gpus even have a very small number of how many variables can be passed.

 Now that we know how to pass data from vertex shader into fragment shader, lets use it to create a colorful triangle.